 - These professionals would often collaborate with specialists such as orthodontists, prosthodontists, radiologists, oncologists, pathologists, ENT surgeons, plastic surgeons and other medical professionals for a holistic diagnosis of their patients.

 6. Forest fire inspectors and prevention specialists:

-These specialists are also called wildland fire operations specialist, warden, resource protection specialists and rangers.
-Their work include inspection of forest fire hazards, handling and the implementation of fire regulations, creating and controlling forest fires and reporting forest fires and weather conditions.
-These professionals has work values that includes relationships, job independence and the occasional achievement awards.
+These specialists also call wildland fire operations specialists, warden, resource protection specialists, and rangers.
+Their work includes inspection of forest fire hazards, handling and the implementation of fire regulations, creating and controlling forest fires and reporting forest fires and weather conditions.

-- Their job also require them to direct crews, locating forest fires using area maps and known landmarks, maintaining records and logbooks, maintaining and repairing of equipments, estimate and reporting findings to base camp.
+- Their job also requires them to direct crews, locating forest fires using area maps and known landmarks, maintaining records and logbooks, maintaining and repairing of equipment, estimate and reporting findings to base camp.

-- Like any other job occupation, these professionals need to have the basic knowledge of equipments relevant to the job, customer and personal services, the evaluation of customer satisfaction and the knowledge of the geographical characteristics and its interrelationships.
+- Like any other job occupation, these professionals need to have the basic knowledge of types of equipment relevant to the job, customer and personal services, the evaluation of customer satisfaction and the knowledge of the geographical characteristics and its interrelationships.

 7. Merchandise displayers and window trimmers:

 This job will require the planning and erecting of commercial displays that can be seen in windows and the interiors or stores and trade exhibitions.